Zimbabwe national cricket team: 2005–2009: worsening political situation, steep decline and the exodus of players

 After a series of poor Test performances following the resignation of several senior players, the Zimbabwean team was voluntarily suspended from Test cricket in late 2005 by its cricket board, with ICC encouragement.

-In early 2005, Heath Streak was reinstated into the national side, but the political situation in Zimbabwe involving Operation Murambatsvina disrupted the Zimbabwean team.
+In early 2005, Heath Streak was reinstated into the national team, but the political situation in Zimbabwe involving Operation Murambatsvina disrupted the Zimbabwean team.
 During overseas tours, the players were often said to be buying necessities that were unavailable – or prohibitively expensive – at home, as opposed to the souvenirs which other touring teams would purchase.

-In 2005 an agreement was signed which led to the return of many of the rebels to the Zimbabwe side.
+In 2005 an agreement was signed which led to the return of many of the rebels to the Zimbabwe team.
 However, results failed to improve as in March Zimbabwe lost both their Tests on tour against South Africa by an innings.
 Worse was to follow in August, when they were crushed on home soil by New Zealand, in a match that was completed in just two days.
-In the process, Zimbabwe was humiliated; they became only the second side in Test history (after India in 1952) to be bowled out twice in the space of one day.
+In the process, Zimbabwe was humiliated; they became only the second team in Test history (after India in 1952) to be bowled out twice in the space of one day.
 Then they lost both their Tests to India at home later in September.
 After the series against India, Streak announced his retirement from international cricket, dealing yet another blow to the beleaguered team.

 By November 2005, the players were once again in dispute with Zimbabwe Cricket over political interference in the management of the game, as well as contract negotiations, and the new captain, Tatenda Taibu, resigned from international cricket.
 By then the team had been further weakened by the departure of the likes of Dougie Marillier, Craig Wishart and Sean Ervine, all of whom retired in protest and expressed disillusionment in the local cricket hierarchy.

 By January 2006, 37 Zimbabwean cricketers had failed to receive any offer of renegotiation talks from Zimbabwe Cricket after their contracts with the board had expired.
 This body of players demanded that the chairman and managing director of Zimbabwe Cricket, Peter Chingoka and Ozias Bvute, be removed from office for there to be any hope for the players to return to the international stage.